gohsu/foodio/README.md

 We used Yelp's API [Yelp Fusion](https://github.com/Yelp/yelp-fusion), accessing it with the help of [this Javascript interfact](https://github.com/NickShallee/yelp-api).

+Special thanks to Artem Kovyazin from The Noun Project for the [icon](https://thenounproject.com/icon/1108786/) used in our logo.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Future plans